Overview

 A research degree will give you the subject matter expertise and transferable skills necessary for a wide range of senior roles in research and academia, as well as in business, industry and the cultural and creative sectors.

 An MPhil is awarded for original research and submission of a thesis.
-If you’re an MPhil candidate you’ll normally be registered for two years (full-time) or four years (part-time).
+If you’re an MPhil candidate you’ll normally be registered for two to three years full-time or four to six years part-time.

 We have more than 250 PhD students pursuing cutting-edge research and undertaking advanced training across the College: